-The research site from where the soil samples were taken is situated along a airport link in the district of Sepang.
+The research site from where the soil samples were taken is situated on a slope along the airport link road in the district of Sepang.
 Public Works Department of Malaysia (JKR) granted the site for research purposes.
 The site comprises of about $30m \sim 40m$ high cut slope with the link road built at the toe.
 The schematic drawing of sectional profile of the cut slope is shown in Figure 2.0.